 Handling

 This is an important one, but it’s not a straightforward one to quantify.
 Knowing how a camera feels and operates in your hand is ideal – if not necessarily always possible in advance in a world of online shopping.
-Pay careful attention to camera reviews which tell you how easy (or otherwise) the camera is to operate, hold and navigate around if you’re not able to handle it yourself before purchase.
+Pay careful attention to camera reviews that tell you how easy (or otherwise) the camera is to operate, hold and navigate around if you’re not able to handle it yourself before purchase.
 The weight of the camera and lens(es) can play an important factor in how easy it is to take with you, and how much you’ll enjoy using the camera.

 Screen & viewfinder